 Undo

-to remove the added stackup actors, but double-check that there are not empty references left in your door spawner’s stackup arrays.
+to remove the added stack up actors, but double-check that there are not empty references left in your door’s stack up arrays.

 Stackup Points when selected show assigned door and capsule size